akka/akka-projection/akka-edge-docs/src/main/paradox/feature-summary.md

 ### Edge is producer

-This cases describe when the edge service is the producer of events.
+This case describes when the edge service is the producer of events.

 The edge producer service connects to the consumer service to initiate the event stream flowing from the producer.
 For this you need to setup @extref[Akka Projection gRPC with producer push](akka-projection:grpc-producer-push.html).